By Nicola Stigter, Provisional Psychologist at Minds & Hearts

-While assessments for Autism Spectrum Disorder (ASD) vary, a common diagnostic tool to assess ASD in children and adolescents is the Autism Diagnostic Observation Schedule 2nd Edition (more commonly know as the ADOS).
-An ADOS is a semi-structured, standardized assessment which assesses the following behaviours:
+While assessments for Autism Spectrum Disorder (ASD) vary, a common diagnostic tool to assess ASD in children and adolescents is the Autism Diagnostic Observation Schedule 2nd Edition, or more commonly know as, the ADOS.

 • Social interaction